JustinGuese/docker-zerotier/README.md

-implementing a containerized version of zerotier based on bitnamis minideb image
+implementing a containerized version of zerotier based on debian:12-slim image

 https://www.zerotier.com